vincentcreusot/magnificient_monitor/README.md

 The program exposes 2 get methods :
 - / which returns a json version of the status of th magnificent service
 - /callit which calls the service and updates the statuses
+- /muststop stops the call of the magnificent service in background